IPv4, IPv6

 Because modern infrastructure is designed using CIDR, Class B blocks are typically broken into /16, /17, /18, and smaller subnet ranges depending on business needs.

-If your organization holds a Class B legacy block, the first and often most cost-effective solution is to optimize that space.
+If your company has a Class B legacy block, the best and often cheapest thing to do is to make the most of that space.

-Determine how much of your Class B space is active, reserved, or wasted.
+Find out how much of your Class B space is being used, saved, or wasted.

 If you hold more IPv4 than you need, leasing is a powerful solution that turns unused IPs into consistent profit.